Neko-Design/PolyBox/README.md

 In it's current state, there's still quite a bit of plain HTML in the files, but I'm working to make the back end more modular and easier to theme by moving all of the actual display code into a seperate file, so soon it should be even easier to customise.

+At this point, it is important to note that this software is in EXTREME ALPHA STAGE, and more than likely will not work in any way shape or form on a production website.
+I am still working out bugs in the menu system and user authentication, so at the moment, they are hard coded into the files.

 Screenshots
 -------